2.) Overview:

 Best Times of Day to Fish: Morning & Evening

 Notes: Throughout the summer season, bass can be found all around the lake.
 Fish can be anywhere from shallow to deep while holding to various types of cover and structure.
-This is my favorite time of year to do fishing guide trips because we get to use many different techniques.
-The warm water can make bass pretty active, so break out your sunscreen and let's go wet a line!
+Although the techniques we use during this season aren't always the easiest, the warm water can sometimes make bass pretty active, so break out your sunscreen and let's go wet a line!

 Seasonal Pattern: Early Fall Transition